SaboorSohaib/Budget-tracker/README.md

 # 📖 Rails Capstone <a name="about-project"></a>

-> Rails capstone is a web application.
-You can add categories, transactions for that categories.
+> Rails Capstone is a web application.
+You can add categories and many transactions for that categories.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>